 Start at the first stand on your timetable at 10:00am and follow your route in the assigned order.
 You will have 25 minutes at each stand and 10 minutes between each stand to visit facilities as needed and move to your next location.
 Staff at stands will be preparing between groups.
-If you arrive at a stand early, please wait where you are instructed and do not mingle with other groups.
+If you arrive at a stand early, please wait where you are instructed to and do not interrupt another group.